National anthem of Belarus: Usage and regulations

 The anthem must be performed in accordance with the lyrics and sheet music established by law.
-Each day, all national free to air radio stations and television networks across the country are required to play it twice; at 06:00 when going on air and again at 00:00 upon going off air.
+Each day, all national free to air radio stations and television networks across the country are required to play it twice; at 06:00 when going on air and again at 00:00 upon going off-air.
 The anthem can also be performed on certain occasions, such as at government meetings, before sporting events and presidential inaugurations.
-While the anthem is being performed, citizens are required to stand at attention and those in military or police uniform must to be in Full Russian-style hand salute (if not in formation).
+While the anthem is being performed, citizens are required to stand at attention and those in military or police uniform must to be in full Russian-style hand salute, if not in formation.

 National anthem proposals

-Vajacki Marš
+"Vajacki Marš"

-"Vajacki Marš" (March of the Warriors) was the official anthem of the Belarusian Democratic Republic, a Belarusian state that was created in 1918 but lasted only 10 months, during World War I.
+"Vajacki Marš" ('Warrior March') was the official anthem of the Belarusian Democratic Republic, a Belarusian state that was created in 1918 but lasted only 10 months, during World War I.

-Since 1919, the song has been used as an anthem of Belarus by Belarusian emigrant communities in Western Europe and North America.
+Since 1919, the song has been used as an anthem of Belarus by the Belarusian diaspora in Western Europe and North America, as well as in countries like Australia and Brazil.
 It is still considered the official anthem used by the government-in-exile of the Belarusian Democratic Republic.

-Mahutny Boža
+"Mahutny Boža"

-Mahutny Boža, a religious hymn, is also actively used by those who oppose the Lukashenko Government.
+"Mahutny Boža" ('Almighty God'), a Christian hymn, is also actively used by those who oppose the Lukashenko regime.

-Pahonia
+"Pahonia"

-The song Pahonia, based on the poem by Maksim Bahdanovich and set to music by Mikalay Shchahlou-Kulikovich, has been performed acapella during the 2020 Belarusian protests and experienced a resurged popularity following them.
+The song "Pahonia", based on the poem by Maksim Bahdanovič. and set to music by Mikałaj Ščahłow-Kulikovič, has been performed a capella during the 2020 Belarusian protests and experienced a resurged popularity following the events.

-Young Belarus
+"Małaja Biełaruś"

-A favourite in the anthem competition was the poem called Young Belarus (Маладая Беларусь) by Janka Kupala.
-However, the poem was never set to a musical composition, so Young Belarus could not be selected as the anthem.
+"Małaja Biełaruś" ('Young Belarus') is a poem written by Janka Kupała in the early 1900s.
+However, the poem was never set to a musical composition, so it could not be selected as the anthem.

+"Žyvie Biełaruś!"

+The anthem "Žyvie Biełaruś!" ('Long Live Belarus!'), with lyrics by Uładzimir Niaklajew and music by Vasil Rainčyk, won a 1992 non-binding contest and was occasionally used afterwards.
+For the 2002 contest, a revised version with the title "Krasuj, Biełaruś" ('Flourish, Belarus!') was submitted, coming first in the vote with more than 37,300 votes.
+However, the commission selected the later-adopted version, which came in third, claiming that it and the other two lower-placed songs, which all shared the BSSR anthem's melody, were selected by the total majority of voters (50,271 out of a total of 113,254).